Marketing 3023 - Marketing Fundamentals » Winter 2021 » Quiz 3

 The most difficult and important step in the scientific approach to marketing research is

-A. solving the problem.
+A. interpreting the data.

-C. analyzing the situation.
+B. analyzing the situation.

-E. getting problem-specific data.
+C. getting problem-specific data.

 Question #19